RobinLinus/coins-legacy/bitcoin-lite-network.md

 # Bitcoin Lite Network

 TL;DR: *"Sync a Bitcoin node by downloading less than a Youtube video"*.
-We introduce a second-layer protocol for endusers to query Bitcoin's blockchain efficiently.
+We introduce a second-layer protocol for lite nodes to sync quickly.
 Our construction works on top of today's bitcoin network and requires no consensus changes.
 In contrast to traditional light *clients* our protocol supports lite *nodes* which contribute resources to the network.

 The only security assumption is that there is at least one honest peer.
 In the optimistic case, lite nodes sync by downloading just a few MB.
 Otherwise, nodes can disprove attackers succinctly.